nvoynov/cleon/README.md

 For demonstration purpose I also created demo [Users](__TODO__) domain and [Users REST Service](__TODO__)  in the form of a Sinatra web application.

+Once you'll become bothered by the cleanliness of your apps, just stop mingling business logic, frameworks, drivers; inspect those gems above and give it a try.

 ## Installation

 The `Cleon` code is just Plain Old Ruby Objects and until I've shaped it into the gem, I was just copying this bunch of files manually from one gem source code to another.
 I'm still thinking that it serves the best way.
 So, just install it as usual